 Given the limited information available at that time on the Guernsey postal market, as well as having due regard to international practice, the reserved postal services were defined exclusively by value, as those postal services provided for a consideration of less than £1.35.
 A postal service being 'the service of conveying postal packets from one place to another, the incidental services of receiving, collecting and delivering such packets and any other service which relates to such services.
 A "postal packet" means a letter, parcel, packet or other article capable of transmission by post.

 The price limit was arrived at by multiplying the standard tariff for letters to the UK (27p in 2001) by five, along the lines of the EU approach 4.
 The use of the standard UK tariff reflected the fact that a significant amount of the Bailiwick's mail is between the islands and the UK.
-It is understood that the Director General did not wish to include a weight limit in the designation of the reserved services until further consideration could be given to the profile of Bailiwick postal service, particularly those services that were provided on the basis of volume rather than weight (flower boxes).
+It is understood that the Chief Executive did not wish to include a weight limit in the designation of the reserved services until further consideration could be given to the profile of Bailiwick postal service, particularly those services that were provided on the basis of volume rather than weight (flower boxes).
 5

 1 Section 9(1) of the Post Office (Bailiwick of Guernsey) Law, 2001